World Boxing News has garnered an initial reaction from Deontay Wilder’s camp to the recent astonishing announcement regarding Tyson Fury.

 After committing his United States future to Hall of Fame promoter Bob Arum, Fury confirmed a huge £80 million deal to appear on ESPN.

 The former heavyweight king will work alongside Frank Warren (UK) and Arum to capitalize on his massive US reputation.

 Wilder and Fury have been locked in talks ever since that superb draw in Los Angeles.
-Even a World Boxing Council purse bid was called off as both sides were confident of securing another deal.
+Even a World Boxing Council purse bid got called off as both sides secured another deal.

-Finkel (📸: Amanda Westcott) intends to continue negotiations.
+Finkel intends to continue negotiations.
 As a result, the New Yorker is keen to make sure the second fight happens next.

 “No, not so.
 The Top Rank / ESPN deal doesn’t necessarily mean the Deontay Wilder v Tyson Fury rematch won’t happen,” Finkel exclusively told World Boxing News.

 “Wilder v Fury II is the fight we want to make.
 I will discuss with Frank Warren to make the fight happen,” he added.

 Naming the five possible scenarios which could now unfold, WBN believes the most logical option would be for ESPN and Wilder’s broadcasters at Showtime to share the US rights.